Ashistry/ashistry/content/posts/hugo-theme-tutorial/index.md

 We can find info about how to create and reference layouts in the [hugo layout documentation.](https://gohugo.io/templates/)

-Read at least the Introduction section (And at time of writing, the info about the v0.146.0 template system).
+Read at least the Introduction and Template Types section (And at time of writing, the info about the v0.146.0 template system).
 But looking around a little is definitely beneficial.

 ## 2.2 Editing HTML

 home.html is the "main" file for the `{{main}}` definition.
 Let's add something and see it change.

-I will put a h1 right after `{{ define "main" }}`, but before `{{.Content}}`
+I will put an h1 right after `{{ define "main" }}`, but before `{{.Content}}`

 ```GO
 {{ define "main" }}